formkit/docs-content/inputs/datepicker.md

 ::Callout
 ---
-  type: 'warning'
+  type: "warning"
-  label: 'Dates required'
+  label: "Dates required"
 ---
 It is possible, when using tokens, to create non-parsable dates.
 For example, if your input only displays the day of the week (`dddd`).
 You can use non-parsable date formats only in `picker-only` mode.
 If you’d like to allow your users to type in their date, your format must include at least a month, day, and year token.
 ::